UncuffedProject/crisis-button/README.md

 - **Interactive UI**: A clean, mobile-friendly interface with a dynamic red crisis button.
 - **Crisis Categories**: Comprehensive list of crisis events, including natural disasters, medical emergencies, and more.
 - **Subcategories and Descriptions**: Detailed breakdown and descriptions for each crisis event.
+- **Local Resources Integration**: Fetches and displays nearby resources relevant to the selected crisis using the Geolocation API.
 - **Data Separation**: Modular design with crisis data stored in separate Python files for easy maintenance.
 - **Extensibility**: Built using Flask, allowing easy addition of new features.
 - **Deployment Ready**: Includes Render-compatible files for easy deployment.